 'Upskirting' typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is now a criminal offence.
+It is now a criminal offence and the perpetrator can face s sentence of up to 2 years in prison.
 Anyone of any gender can be a victim.